Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Monte Carlo updates and efficiency benchmarks

 \subsection{Vertical shuffle update}

 As discussed above, the local segment update is inefficient in the classical limit, where the rod coverage is close to maximal, and creation/annihilation of segments is strongly suppressed.
 The rod configurations in this limit $(\Omega\ll\delta)$ can be visualized as long rods which individually span either the entire time direction or a large fraction of it, thus fixing the same pattern for boson occupation for a large number of time slices, with few uncorrelated segment breaks intervening.
 This is illustrated in Fig.~\ref{FigVS}(a) for the 1D chain, and can be easily visualized for 2D lattices by considering any fully packed spatial arrangement.
 As shown in Fig.~\ref{FigVS}(a), the number of $H_V$ type operators far exceeds the number of $H_K$ type in the limit where this update is expected to be efficient.
 The short segment breaks can now be considered to be free objects which can be shuffled vertically on the same spatial site within regions which do not create rod exclusion violations.
 This is a micro-canonical update as only the positions of operators is modified, not their type, leaving the probability of the operator string unchanged.
 For this update, we ignore the identity operators, and build a connected linked list of only the $H_K$ and $H_V$ operators assuming that the identity operators are absent.
-The update proceeds as follows.
+Note that during this listing process we must exclude segment breaks where the intervening time slices host a rod on one of the spatial neighbors of the chosen site.
+Such a segment is immobile as replacing it with a rod would create two neighboring rods, which is a violation of the Rydberg constraint.
+The details of the update process are presented in App.~\ref{AppB}.